Protonk/sr-characters/New/ninja.md

 ####Role:

 15 to hit with the katana at 11P -3AP.
 Against relatively unarmored targets, this should be pretty effective.
+12 to hit at range with 8P -1AP throwing knives.

 I don't know if I would play this character but they're an interesting attempt to make a physical specialist that isn't a troll.
 Stealth and athletics checks should be made handily and the character can make their way around the city with little trouble.